pablobrand/USMiningFarm/README.md

 ```

 ## Material-UI
-The Material-UI setup is already configured for server-side rendering according from their [Next.js Example (modification of _document.js)](https://github.com/mui-org/material-ui/tree/master/examples/nextjs)
+The Material-UI setup is already configured for server-side rendering according from their [Next.js Example (modification of _document.js and _app.js)](https://github.com/mui-org/material-ui/tree/master/examples/nextjs)